SanthoshKumar-PS/Inventory-Management-Trendora/README.md

 # Trendora Inventory Management

-This app is built to imporve the quality of products, check availability to customers, manage stocks and view analytics of an e-commerce site Trendora
+This app is built to improve the quality of products, check availability to customers, manage stocks and view analytics of an e-commerce site **Trendora**